Harold Washington: Early life and education

 Harold Lee Washington was born on April 15, 1922, at Cook County Hospital in Chicago, to Roy and Bertha Washington.
 While still in high school in Lawrenceville, Illinois, Roy met Bertha from nearby Carrier Mills and the two married in 1916 in Harrisburg, Illinois.
 At a time when most African Americans and Chicago residents supported the Republican Party, Roy Washington was one of the first black precinct captains for the Chicago Democratic Party; he also worked as a lawyer and Methodist minister.

 Bertha left the family, possibly to seek her fortune as a singer, when Harold was four.
-Harold Washington grew up in Bronzeville, a Chicago neighborhood that was the center of black culture for the entire Midwest in the early and middle 20th century.
+Harold Washington grew up in Douglas, Chicago a neighborhood on the city's South Side that was the center of black culture for the entire Midwest in the early and middle 20th century.
 Edward and Harold stayed with their father, while Roy Jr. and Geneva were cared for by their grandparents.
 After attending St. Benedict the Moor Boarding School in Milwaukee from 1928 to 1932, Washington attended DuSable High School, a new racially segregated public school, from 1936 to 1939.
 In a citywide track meet in 1939, Washington claimed first place in the 110-meter high hurdles and second place in the 220-meter low hurdles, playing a key role in the school's victory in the Chicago Public League Championship that year.

 Washington left high school during his senior year and joined the Civilian Conservation Corps in 1939.
 He later worked at a meatpacking plant before his father helped him get a job at the U.S. Treasury branch in the city.
 There he met Nancy Dorothy Finch, whom he married soon after; Washington was 19 and Dorothy was 17.

 Military service

 In 1942, Washington was drafted into the United States Army for the war effort and, after basic training, sent overseas as part of the 1887th Engineer Aviation Battalion, a racially segregated unit of the Air Force Engineers.
-Washington was part of a unit that built a bomber landing strip on Angaur island in Palau just 20 days, an action that earned the unit a Meritorious Service Unit Award.
+Washington was part of a unit that built a bomber landing strip on Angaur island in Palau in just 29 days, an action that earned the unit a Meritorious Service Unit Award.
 Eventually, Washington rose to the rank of First Sergeant in the Army Air Forces; he was honorably discharged in 1946 and was awarded his high school diploma from DuSable.